QuTech-Delft/imsep/docs/clean-code/index.md

 !!! note

-    The code examples used in this section are written in Python, but the principes they try to outline are applicable to any language!
+    The code examples used on this page are written in Python, but the principes they try to outline are applicable to any language!

 ## Design